Advocacy Continues for the Lone Fir Memorial Project

 Background

-We hope to continue our advocacy work on this to secure funding for a community memorial.
+We hope to continue our advocacy work on this to secure the needed funding to complete the memorial as designed.
 The memorial will restore dignity, preserve heritage, and reclaim the untold stories of early Chinese immigrants.
 It will serve as a place of healing, remembrance, and education, ensuring visibility and inclusion for communities long excluded from our shared history.
-This memorial must be completed with the care, accuracy, and dignity these immigrants deserve.
+This memorial must be completed with the care, accuracy, and dignity that honors both their lives and their enduring legacy.

 Our Progress